evanedwardsgit/Digital-Apothecary/README.md

 An additive harmonic oscillator

-An oscillator that adds harmonically related sine waves to create a more complex waveform, supports polyphony
+An oscillator that adds harmonically related sine waves to create a more complex waveform

+Supports polyphony

 ## Linden - Gates